ITensor/website/docs/classes/indextype.md

 IndexTypes are useful for manipulating and retrieving Index objects based on a certain grouping (the meaning is up to the user).
-For example, we may want to only adjust the prime level of Index objects of type `Site` while leaving other indices unchanged.
+For example, you may want to only adjust the prime level of Index objects of type `Site` while leaving other indices unchanged.